klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 (TraceViewer)=
 # Trace Viewer

-Trace Viewer module makes use of SWO output to collect very high frequency data from the target device.
-It allows to profile the interrupts, or display high speed signals in the form of plots.
-It has almost no runtime overhead - only single register write is needed per data point.
+The Trace Viewer module makes use of the SWO output to collect very high-frequency data from the target device.
+It allows you to profile interrupts or display high-speed signals in the form of plots.
+It has almost no runtime overhead-only a single register write is needed per data point.

 ```{note}
 Trace Viewer is available on cores that support SWO.
 Cortex-M0 and Cortex-M0+ are not supported.